linda-seiter/CMSC115_2258/unit8_project/README.md

 */
 ```

-Run the JUnit tests in the `TestSetMiddleCells` class to verify your solution.
+Run the JUnit tests in the `SetMiddleCellsTest` class to verify your solution.

 Once the tests pass, update the `main()` method to add a house in the middle of the yard.